itzsahil-prog/synmptomrecogniser/README.md

-Below is a detailed `README.md` file for your **symptomrecogniser** repository.
-It is structured to provide useful information about the project and its potential features.

----

 # Symptom Recogniser

 **Symptom Recogniser** is a lightweight and simple web-based application designed to help users identify symptoms and provide basic information.
 Built entirely using HTML, this project serves as a starting point for further development, allowing integration with advanced features like symptom databases, AI-driven diagnosis, or user interactivity.